Django Rest Framework

 anything else.

-.
+using it in a normal Django View.
 The rest of the tutorial flushes out the

 various other aspects of DRF.
 I found this tutorial format very helpful since